benswift/benswift.github.io/_livecoding/2014-09-30-ap-sessions.md

 educate people.
 Basically, work on entertaining people---then their understanding will flow from that.

-{% asset images/livecoding/are-you-not-entertained.jpg @pic alt="Are you not entertained?" %}
+{% include assets/picture.html file="images/livecoding/are-you-not-entertained.jpg" alt="Are you not entertained?" %}